jdohertydev/maison_lavaux/README.md

 **Impact**
 - Resolved discrepancies in the displayed and calculated prices.
 - Improved user trust by ensuring accurate price information in the order details.

+#### Bug 4: Pagination Sorting Issue

+- Issue: When navigating through paginated product lists, sorting parameters (e.g., `sort` and `direction`) were not persisting, causing inconsistent sorting behavior across pages.
+- Fix: Updated the pagination logic in the template to include `sort` and `direction` query parameters dynamically in the "Previous" and "Next" links.
+- Status: Resolved.

 **Acknowledgment**
 Special thanks to the project mentor, Gareth McGirr, for identifying the discrepancy and guiding the resolution process.